Dexus/pem/README.md

 :warning: Please make sure you have `openssl` or `libressl` already installed on your system/container, without them `pem` will not work.

+## TypeScript

+TypeScript declaration files are bundled with the package via `types/pem.d.ts`.
+The public API, including the legacy `promisified` helpers and the `CA` utility, now has precise typings.

+Run `yarn test:types` to execute the lightweight [tsd](https://github.com/SamVerschueren/tsd) assertions that guard the definitions.

 ## Examples

 Here are some examples for creating an SSL key/cert on the fly, and running an HTTPS server on port 443.
 443 is the